rebelsky/le21/_assignments/subjects.md

     is likely to provide insights based on his experience and his roles.

-Anne Harris
+Anne Harris (yes)
   : Harris is President of Grinnell College.
 It is clear that
     Harris' vision is one of the reasons chose her to lead Grinnell.
     Harris might also be useful in providing an outsider's view of the primary components of a Grinnell education.

-Jen Jacobsen '95
+Jen Jacobsen '95 (either)
   : As a student, Jacobsen worked with historian Al Jones on
     _Pioneering_, a history of Grinnell.
-Jacobsen also served as the College's Student Wellness coordinator for a number of years and is now assessing the new First Year Experience course.
+Jacobsen also served as the College's Student Wellness coordinator for a number of years and is now assessing the new First Year Experience.
     I learn something from Jen each time we talk, and I expect she'd have thoughtful things to say about the past and the future.